 Villa Bordeaux sits on Fira's caldera rim, 250 metres above sea level.
 Fira is Santorini's capital: more restaurants, more nightlife, and more accessibility than Oia or Imerovigli, but the same caldera views.
 The ferry port is below.
 The cable car connects cliff to harbour.
 The town is walkable from the front door, which matters when you only have four suites and no concierge fleet.

-La Colline, the on-site restaurant, is the only French fine dining venue on the island, run by Chef Jérôme Coustillas, who draws from French, Greek, Mediterranean, and Spanish traditions.
-Luxury Lifestyle Magazine called it "a hotel supermodel, centre stage on the most stunning of the Greek islands."
+La Colline, the on-site French fine dining restaurant, is run by Chef Jérôme Coustillas, who draws from French, Greek, Mediterranean, and Spanish traditions.
 Adults only.
 Breakfast included.
 At four suites, every booking locks out a quarter of the property's total capacity.
-Rates start around $750 per night.

 Target September for warm sea without crowds.
 Book July–August five to six months ahead.
 Skip November–March: the island is closed.